nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 #### Layout

 - `Aside` component has been renamed to `PageAside` .
-- `ContentNavigation` component can be used (instead of `NavigationTree`) to display the content navigation returned by `queryCollectionNavigation` .
+- `ContentNavigation` component can be used (instead of `NavigationTree`) to display the content navigation returned by `queryCollectionNavigation`.

+:br

 :::prose-code-group
 ```vue [layout/docs.vue (v1)]